- Research

 Research for credit

 NEW!
-Starting Fall 2026, the Biology Department will offer BIOL 3920 and BIOL 3910 for those who are interested in getting beginner-level, hands-on experience in a lab environment.
+Starting Fall 2026, the Biology Department will offer BIOL 3920 and BIOL 3910 for those who are interested in getting introductory, hands-on experience in a research lab environment.
 These courses are specifically for those students who need to learn basic experimental approaches and techniques prior to engaging in the more advanced experimental design and data acquisition/ interpretation expected in BIOL 4920/4910.
 BIOL 3920/3910 are restricted to instructor permission.
 Prior completion of BIOL 2100 or 2200 is strongly recommended.
 BIOL 3920/3910 are graded Satisfactory/Unsatisfactory, and cannot count toward the Biology major.

-Students whose mentors are in the Biology Department should take BIOL 4920 and those whose mentors are outside the Biology Department should take BIOL 4910.
+Students whose mentors are within the Biology Department should take BIOL 4920 and those whose mentors are outside the Biology Department should take BIOL 4910.
 Students may enroll once in either BIOL 4910 or 4920 course per semester or summer session term, and students are expected to stay within the same laboratory during any semester of BIOL 4910 or 4920.

 Students receive 2 credits for each semester of BIOL 4910/4920.
-These are graded courses, with students expected to devote 10-12 hours per week on their research.
+These are graded courses, with students expected to devote 8 hours per week on their research.
 At the start of the semester, students should discuss expectations with their research mentor.
-Students are advised to work with their mentor to draft a research plan or syllabus detailing what a successful semester should look like.
+Students are advised to work with their mentor to draft a research plan detailing what a successful semester should look like.
 For 4920, grades are assigned by the research mentor.
 For 4910, grades are assigned by the Biology Department Director of Independent Research, Prof. Mike Wormington (ww2t@virginia.edu) in consultation with the research mentor.
 Two semesters of Independent Research completed in the same laboratory may be used to satisfy the Biology laboratory course requirement for the B.A. major.

 Eligibility

-• BIOL 4920 is intended for declared students in any major
+- BIOL 4920 is intended for declared students in any major

-• BIOL 4910 is restricted to the following majors: Biology, Kinesiology, and Global Studies.
+- BIOL 4910 is restricted to the following majors: Biology, Kinesiology, and Global Studies.

-• Students cannot take multiple independent research courses simultaneously for the same lab.
+- Students cannot take multiple independent research courses simultaneously for the same lab.

-• Please note that independent studies in strictly clinical settings generally do not satisfy the requirements for Independent Research.
+- Please note that independent studies in strictly clinical settings generally do not satisfy the requirements for Independent Research.

 How to enroll in Independent Research